Sgt. James McNicol.

 During that visit James could barely contain his remorse for what he had

-done, for the shame he had brought upon his family,
+done, for the shame he had brought upon his family, nor his own grief for

-nor his own grief for Donald Kirkaldie, a man who for the past two years had
+Donald Kirkaldie, a man who for the past two years had been his loyal friend

-been his loyal friend and confidant.
-The mood was a sombre one, both men
+and confidant.
+The mood was a sombre one, both men finding it hard to

-finding it hard to console each other.
-James told my grandfather what he could
+console each other.
+James told my grandfather what he could remember of the

-the morning with his pride in tact.
+his pride in tact.

 There was no time for long silences; arrangements had to be made for